mahmoudSaaadallah/Learning/Django/Django Auth.md

     *   **`@login_required`**: A decorator for function-based views (or `LoginRequiredMixin` for class-based views) that ensures a user is authenticated before accessing the view.
 If not, it redirects to the login page.
     *   **`@permission_required('app_label.permission_codename')`**: Checks if the authenticated user has a specific permission.
     *   **`@user_passes_test(test_func)`**: A more generic decorator that takes a callable (a function) and redirects if the callable returns `False`.
 Useful for checking arbitrary conditions (e.g., `is_staff`, `is_superuser`).

 5.  **Forms** [[Django Forms]]:
     *   `AuthenticationForm`: The default form used by `LoginView` for username/password input.
-    *   `UserCreationForm`: A form for creating new users, handling password hashing.
+    *   `UserCreationForm`: A form for creating new users, handling password hashing `django.contrib.auth.forms.UserCreationForm`.
     *   `UserChangeForm`: A form for editing existing user details.
     *   `PasswordChangeForm`, `SetPasswordForm`, `PasswordResetForm`: Forms for password management.